ubemacapuno/fifo-buddy-app/README.md

 ## How It's Made:

-**Front-End:** React (current version is EJS)
+**Front-End:** EJS (HTML/CSS/JavaScript).
+Planning on using either React or Svelte in the future.

 **Back-End:** Node/Express, MongoDB

 Currently, the Front-End is EJS to make this project a minimum viable product.
-I will plan to refactor using React at a later time, and will update the repo accordingly.
+I will plan to refactor using a framework at a later time, and will update the repo accordingly!